-SOP No: 10 SOP Axolotis Scientific Name: Ambystoma mexicanum Category: 2 only Approved activities Activity Category a.
-Observation of a particular behaviour of axolotls 2 b.
-The appropriate care of classroom pet axolotls 2 Approval Level: Level: Where an activity is not listed in this SOP, approval must be sought from the Animal Ethics Committee and confirmed before it can be undertaken.
-Authority: Government Schools - Department for Education and Childhood Development Animal Ethics Committee Independent and Catholic Schools - Non-Government Schools Animal Ethics Committee (NGSAEC) Authority Approval Date: 1 August 2010 Last Update: 3 July 2023 Disclaimer: This document may be updated at any time.
-You should check the web site regularly to ensure that you are meeting the most recent recommendations.
-If you note any concerns with the information provided (inadequate, incorrect) please contact the relevant AEC.
-Licensing Requirement: Not applicable Compliance Requirement: The keeping of this species requires approval from the school principal.
-It is recommended that this Standard Operating Procedure be followed as a minimum in the provision of appropriate care and housing for or this species.
+Scientific Name: Ambystoma mexicanum - This Photo by Unknown Author is licensed under CC BY Ambystoma mexicanum Activities requiring School Principal approval only: a.
+Observation of a particular behaviour of axolotls b.
+The appropriate care of classroom pet axolotls Approval Level: Where an activity is not listed in this Animal Care Information Sheet (ACIS) , advice must be sought from the Non-Government Schools Animal Ethics Committee (NGSAEC) and confirmed before it can be undertaken.
+Authority: Independent and Catholic Schools - Non-Government Schools Animal Ethics Committee Disclaimer: This document is reviewed annually.
+You should check the website regularly to ensure that you are meeting the most recent recommendations.
+If you note any concerns with the information provided (inadequate, incorrect) please contact the NGSAEC.
+Licensing Requirement: Not applicable.
+Check the Department for Environment and Water website for further details www.environment.sa.gov.au Compliance Requirement: The keeping of this species requires approval from the School Principal.
+It is recommended that this Animal Care Information Sheet (ACIS) be followed as a minimum in the provision of appropriate care and housing for this species.
+General Information: Axolotls are aquatic amphibians that are the 'tadpole' (larval) stage of a salamander (a land-dwelling amphibian) found in two lakes near Mexico City.

-General Information:

-Axolotls are aquatic amphibians that are the 'tadpole' (larval) stage of a salamander (a land-dwelling amphibian) found in two lakes near Mexico City.
 It is named after the Aztec God, XOLOTL and is part of the staple diet of natives of Mexico, being sold in markets.
 It rarely changes into a terrestrial adult.
 They are available in a range of colours including black, albino, golden or pied.

-Physical Attributes:

-Size (adult): 20-30cm in length Weight (adult): 300gms Life span: 12-15 years Sexual maturity: At one year
+Physical Attributes: Size (adult): 20-30cm in length Weight (adult): 300gms Life span: 12-15 years Sexual maturity: At one year Behaviour: Normal: Axolotls should NOT be placed with other species in aquariums.
+They are nocturnal and therefore more active during the night.
+They can regenerate body parts.